 - Try to keep it in its original container

-For example, moisture and heat can damage capsules with an exterior coating, which can change how the medicine is absorbed by the body, Presnell says.
+For example, moisture and heat can damage capsules with an exterior coating, which can change how medicine is absorbed by the body.
 Or, a lot of medications have extended release, but if the coating is damaged, the drug may be released quicker into the body, causing potential side effects.

 What is a safe way to travel with my medication?

-Not related to heat, but important to remember when you are traveling, is to check expiration labels.
-This is especially important of rescue medications that may not get used often, such as rescue inhalers, Presnell says.
+Not related to heat, but important to remember when you are traveling, is to check expiration dates.
+This is especially important of rescue medications that may not get used often, such as rescue inhalers.
 If you become short of breath and reach for an expired inhaler, the medicine will not be as effective in opening your airways.

 Can medication get too cold?

 It’s also important to make sure your medicine doesn’t get too cold, Case says.